-Stage one consists of 20 lots with roads, landscaping and power connections, which has already been completed.
+Stage one consists of 20 allotments with roads, landscaping and power connections, which has already been completed.
 The project is being supported by Rivergum Homes who build coastal and country residential housing.

 An encumbrance protecting the owner’s investment has been drafted, that ensures standards will be maintained throughout the development.

-Development Status: Consents have been issued by the Kangaroo Island Council with titles to be cleared upon satisfaction of all conditions of consent
+Development Status: Consents have been issued by the Kangaroo Island Council for stage 1, which consists of 20 allotments.

 Kangaroo Island Airport Upgrade